 You should, however, be aware that if you transfer an ISA opened in the current tax year, you must transfer the full amount that you have put in this tax year.

 Children under the age of 18 who do not have a Child Trust Fund account (available to eligible children born on or between 1 September 2002 and 2 January 2011) can have a Junior ISA.

-A cash or stocks and shares account, or both, can be opened for a child subject to the annual allowance which is £4,368 for the 2019/20 tax year.
+A cash or stocks and shares account, or both, can be opened for a child subject to the annual allowance which is £4,368 for the 2019/20 tax year and has subsequently increased to £9,000 for the 2020/21 tax year.
 The account must be opened by the child’s parent or guardian, but anyone can contribute once the account has been opened.
 Savings in a Junior ISA account cannot be withdrawn until the child reaches 18.

 If you’re looking to give a child a solid financial head start in life, with tax-free returns and a capital guarantee on any money invested over 5 years, Sheffield Mutual offers a low-medium risk Investment Junior ISA.
 As we’re a mutual, we don’t have any shareholders to pay so all surplus profits are shared with our members and you can be sure that we’ll look to provide your child with the best possible return.

 Personal Savings Allowance (PSA): Introduced in April 2016, the PSA now means most savers in the UK no longer have to pay tax on their savings income.
 Basic-rate taxpayers qualify for a £1,000 PSA, so can receive up to £1,000 a year in savings income tax-free.
 Higher-rate taxpayers qualify for a £500 year allowance.
 ISAs are tax free so any interest from an ISA doesn’t count towards your PSA.